mhaack/mh-site/src/posts/2022-12-07-new-talk-how-to-build-content-and-commerce-experiences-using-app-builder-and-api-mesh.md

 title: 'New Talk: How to Build Content and Commerce Experiences Using App Builder and API Mesh'
 description: Watch how Adobe's App Builder and API Mesh can transform headless commerce development by seamlessly blending content management with e-commerce functionality.
 Discover the end-to-end process of building modern storefronts that combine AEM content with Commerce data in this recorded presentation.
+seo:
+  description: Transform headless commerce with Adobe App Builder and API Mesh.
+Watch how to blend content management with eCommerce functionality seamlessly.
 category: work
 tags:
  - adobe